Universities Space Research Association

+Institutional membership in the association currently stands at 121 universities.
+All member institutions have graduate programs in space sciences or technology.

 Objective

 USRA provides a mechanism through which universities can cooperate effectively with one another, with the government, and with other organizations to further space science and technology, and to promote education in these areas.
-Its mission is carried out through the institutes, centers, divisions, and programs.
-Administrative and scientific personnel now number about 420.
+Its mission is carried out through the institutes, centers, divisions, and programs, by more than 200 administrative and scientific personnel.
 A unique feature of USRA's management is its system of standing panels of technical experts, drawn from the research community, to provide oversight for USRA's institutes, centers, divisions and programs.

 Origin

 USRA was founded in 1969, at NASA's request, under the auspices of the National Academy of Sciences.
 Just prior to the Apollo 11 Moon landing, and the return of the lunar samples, NASA sought a new partner organization to engage and organize the research community.
 James Webb, NASA Administrator, wrote to President Frederick Seitz, proposing a university association, chartered to advance space science and technology.
 The result: the formation of USRA.

 Webb envisioned this new association as not only working with NASA in lunar science, but also in other scientific disciplines and technology areas, in which NASA would become engaged, as its space exploration role unfolded.